s2b/vite-asset-collector/README.md

 [![TYPO3 versions](https://typo3-badges.dev/badge/vite_assetcollector/typo3/shields.svg)](https://extensions.typo3.org/extension/vite_asset_collector)
 [![Latest version](https://typo3-badges.dev/badge/vite_assetcollector/version/shields.svg)](https://extensions.typo3.org/extension/vite_asset_collector)

+Bundle your TYPO3 frontend assets with **[vite](https://vitejs.dev/)**, a modern and flexible frontend tool.
+This TYPO3 extension provides a future-proof integration for vite using TYPO3's AssetCollector API.
-This TYPO3 extension uses TYPO3's AssetCollector API to embed frontend assets generated with [vite](https://vitejs.dev/).
-This means that you can use vite's hot reloading and hot module replacement features (and many others) in your TYPO3 project.
+This means that you can use vite's hot reloading and hot module replacement features (and many others) in your TYPO3 projects.

 This extension is inspired by [typo3-vite-demo](https://github.com/fgeierst/typo3-vite-demo) which was created